 Harry Dodson recalls the columns of controversy over Mr King’s methods, particularly his ‘no digging strip’.
 This recommended sowing vegetables not into land which had been dug but on to soil on which 3 or 4 in. of well-prepared compost had merely been spread.
 Harry says that at the time, like a good many others, he was sceptical of this method, although he had never put it to the test as fortunately he had always had plenty of farmyard manure and had not had to rely on compost.
 However, having demonstrated for the television cameras how conventional compost heaps were made, he gamely volunteered to deplete one of his heaps by covering a strip of undug garden with about 4 in. of compost.
 Harry has now revised his ideas on Mr King, for the celeriac he planted in this mattress of compost became huge, and the New Zealand spinach and marrows ‘went mad’.
 In fact, marrows planted in mid-April were ready for cutting before May was over.

 That this process of decomposition occurs everywhere in Nature is shown by the complete absence of decomposition in the case of sterile soils, such as those that are used for indoor plants, which do not contain the microorganisms that would normally break down dead plant matter.
-If the dried-up leaves and flowers are left on the soil, they will remain in that state indefinitely.
-Hence, in order for soil fertility to be maintained or improved, there must be a constant source of organic matter for these decomposing organisms to consume.
-They must also be protected from the harmful effects of the sun, wind, and rain.
+If dried-up leaves and flowers are left on the soil, they will remain in that state indefinitely.
+Hence, in order for soil fertility to be maintained or improved, there must be a constant source of organic matter for these decomposing organisms to consume in non-sterilized soils.
+They must also be protected from the harmful effects of the Sun, wind, and rain.
 All of these necessary conditions are achieved by the natural farming method that was developed and practised with great success by Fukuoka.

 This explains why the indiscriminate use of pesticides and herbicides – poisons which were developed during World War Two in order to kill enemy soldiers and which, after the war, found a non-military application in the wholesale destruction of Nature – is so foolish: because it kills both harmful – from our limited and selfish human perspective, at least – and beneficial organisms.